Henry Channon: Author

 Channon rejected his American background and was passionate about Europe in general and England in particular.
-The US, he said, was "a menace to the peace and future of the world.
+The United States, he said, was "a menace to the peace and future of the world.
 If it triumphs, the old civilisations, which love beauty and peace and the arts and rank and privilege, will pass from the picture."

 His anti-Americanism was reflected in his novel, Joan Kennedy (1929), described by the publishers as "the story of an English girl's marriage to a wealthy American and of her attempts to bridge the gulf created by differences of race and education."
 Channon's anti-Americanism did not prevent his living off his family's money, which had been made in America.
 A grant of $90,000 from his father, and an $85,000 inheritance from his grandfather made him financially comfortable with no need to work.

 He wrote two more books: a second novel, Paradise City (1931) about the disastrous effects of American capitalism, and a non-fiction work, The Ludwigs of Bavaria (1933).
 The latter, a study of the last generations of the ruling Wittelsbach dynasty of Bavarian kings, received excellent notices, and was in print twenty years later.
 Some critical reservations reflected Channon's adulation of minor European royalty: The Manchester Guardian said of his account of the 1918 revolution, "he seems to have depended almost exclusively on aristocratic sources, which are most clearly insufficient."
 Despite this, the book was described on its reissue in 1952 as "a fascinating study... excellently written".

-Reviews of both the 1933 edition and the reissue singled out a section on architecture and décor, Channon's area of expertise, which took a practical form shortly after the publication of the book when he had first a large town house and then a country house in which to engage his passion for design.